-Heavy Whipping Cream – Make sure you buy the real cream, not milk or half & half.
+- Heavy Whipping Cream – Make sure you buy the real cream, not milk or half & half.

-Sweetened Condensed Milk – Found in the baking aisle, this is a sweet, thick milk product.
+- Sweetened Condensed Milk – Found in the baking aisle, this is a sweet, thick milk product.

-Vanilla Extract – If you don’t have the pure stuff, imitation is ok.
+- Vanilla Extract – If you don’t have the pure stuff, imitation is ok.
 Almond extract would also work.

-Fresh Peaches – This is a prime summer dessert and that needs real, fresh peaches!
+- Fresh Peaches – This is a prime summer dessert and that needs real, fresh peaches!
 Cut out the pit and chop them up nice and small.
 You can also use frozen peaches in a pinch.
 I leave the skin on because it softens when it cooks, but you can peel the peaches if you wish.

-Cream Cheese – Full fat, block style.
+- Cream Cheese – Full fat, block style.
 Let it sit out for 30-60 minutes to soften.

-Graham Crackers – You need a full sleeve, or about 9 full sheet graham crackers.
+- Graham Crackers – You need a full sleeve, or about 9 full sheet graham crackers.
 Crush them in a resealable plastic bag using a rolling pin or the bottom of a skillet.

-Sugar – Just simple, white granulated sugar.
+- Sugar – Just simple, white granulated sugar.

 How To Make Peach Ice Cream

-Be sure to check the recipe card below for full ingredients & instructions.
+See recipe card below for ingredient quantities and full instructions.

-Chop up the peaches and cook them in a saucepan with a little sugar until they are softened and syrupy.
+- Chop up the peaches and cook them in a saucepan with a little sugar until they are softened and syrupy.
 Set aside to cool.

-Stir together sweetened condensed milk, vanilla and cream cheese with a hand mixer or stand mixer.
+- Stir together sweetened condensed milk, vanilla and cream cheese with a hand mixer or stand mixer.

-In a separate bowl, beat heavy cream until thick and fluffy.
+- In a separate bowl, beat heavy cream until thick and fluffy.

-Fold the milk mixture into the whipped cream.
+- Fold the milk mixture into the whipped cream.
 I sometimes add a pinch of salt for balance, but’s completely optional.

-Fold in the peached and graham crackers and pour into a 9×5-inch loaf pan.
+- Fold in the peached and graham crackers and pour into a 9×5-inch loaf pan.
 Sprinkle more graham cracker crumbs on top.